-I’m an award-winning eco-strategist and community designer, who, in a past career in space exploration, has appeared on CNN, the BBC and hundreds of live venues.
-I’m also the world’s only Certified Permaculture Designer to focus on whole-city design.
+I'm a land use analyst and eco-strategist who has won awards in writing, speaking and community design.
+In my prior career in space exploration, I appeared on CNN, the BBC and hundreds of live venues.
+I also recently served on an international housing delegation.
 This site shares my most powerful strategies for green living through massive abundance rather than personal austerity.

 The Green Acres Neighborhood Garden and pond, which I helped build in Bloomington, Indiana, USA.

 Going a little deeper, abundant living is all about design.
 The trick isn't to do more or less of what we already do, but to discover entirely new and better ways to achieve even those goals that seem mutually exclusive.
-Case in point: while we wait for widespread access to COVID-19 vaccines, how can we prevent tens of millions more cases and hundreds of thousands more deaths while reopening the economy?
-Here's my design thinking on that.▲
+Case in point: while we were waiting for widespread access to COVID-19 vaccines in December of 2020, I wondered how we might prevent tens of millions more cases and hundreds of thousands more deaths while reopening the economy.
+Here's my design thinking on that.

 The small, slow approach to solving environmental problems has gone nowhere for decades.
 Meanwhile, projects such as Davis, California’s Village Homes and China’s Loess Plateau have profitably greened large landscapes in short amounts of time.